rodralez/NaveGo/README.md

 * Implementation of the Allan variance procedure to characterize inertial sensors' typical errors.

-* Simulation of inertial sensors and GPS (in a very early stage).
+* Simulation of inertial sensors and GPS.

 ## How to cite this work